tabosann/MyPhysicsSimulatorVer2/README.md

 # MyPhysicsSimulatorVer2

 Let me apologize for my poor English.
+I have been creating the MyPhysics Engine for 7 months by myself.

 ## How to use
 1. Supervisor Menu in Edit can delete selected item by right-click on it and change parameters of item.